 These amazing hills near Big Muddy, Saskatchewan expose the sedimentary layers of the Whitemud formation (and others).
-The light-colored layer at the bottom is what Plainsman calls A3, it makes up about half of M340.
+The light-colored layer at the bottom is what Plainsman Clays calls A3, it makes up about half of M340.
 But below ground is the 3B layer, the other half.
 The dark grey layers above the Whitemuds are what we call A2, a ball clay.
-Of course, top soil has accumulated on top of the clay to be able to grow the grass but there are bare spots around these hills.
+Top soil has accumulated on much of the clay to be able to grow the grass but there are bare spots around these hills.
 Although this is about 250km east of the Plainsman quarry at Eastend, Saskatchewan - the clay layers are remarkably similar.
 The clay resources in the area are truly astounding, not just in the quantity and quality but also in the magnificent landscape they define.

 This is a "badlands" slope in the Frenchman river valley.
 The valley exposes the "Whitemud Formation" in many places (clearly visible here half way down on the left).
 Two surface mines of Plainsman Clays are nearby (over the top and down the other side), in a place where lower-lying rolling hills leave much less over-burden to remove.
-To the left of this is a former mine of I-XL brick.
-This is also the site of a mine for the former Medalta Potteries.
 These materials were laid down as marine sediments during the Cretaceous period.
 The skeleton of the world's largest T-Rex, dubbed "Scotty", was found 50km east of here (in the layers just above the Whitemuds).
 Where are the layers of Scotty's ancestors from the Jurassic period?
 Straight down until you hit the bed rock!

 T.Rex Discovery Centre